JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 192.168.1.229 ansible_user=justin
 ```

+> It's also possible to place tasks in playbooks and roles, and it is up to us as administrators to decide the best place to put a particular variable.

 ### 🔒 Using Ansible Vault to Store Passwords

 Some actions, like updating `apt` require a sudo password.
 It's not fun to type one out for each server in the inventory file, nor is it a good idea to store them in plain text.
-We can create a variable to store the password and encrypt that file for ansible to use:
+To this end, I created a variable to store the password and encrypted that file for Ansible to use:

 ```
 mkdir ~/.ansible/vault